-In conclusion, the likelihood of fire is at a medium level of risk prior to the implementation of the action plan because of the presence of normal fire hazards for this type of occupancy which have all been highlighted within the fire risk assessment.
+In conclusion, the likelihood of fire is at a low level of risk.
+There have been no reported fire incidents since the previous fire risk assessment.

 After considering the use of the premise and the occupants the consequences for life safety in the event of a fire would be slight harm.